pitonyak/ADPStampInventory/README.md

 Increasing the verbosity to two causes the payload length to be printed as well as a full dump of the data for every encrypted packet.
 Interesting, but not normally desired.

+## string_probability.py

+TODO: Fix so that it can run without displaying a graph that does not show on the Ubuntu or Fedora VMs.
+TODO: Fix to check arguments and print help.

 ## Tools by Category